 MVL’s allow you to pay less capital gains tax (at 10% on all qualifying assets)

-Can My Company Continue to Trade Whilst in Liquidation?
+Can My Limited Company Continue to Trade Whilst in Liquidation?

 No, your company cannot continue to trade while in liquidation.
 When the liquidation process starts, the company must stop all business operations.